AnjaliRajagopal/Worldhappiness/README.md

 The dataset contains the different inidcators of happiness and ladder scores for all the countries in different regions of the world.This data is taken from www.kaggle.com

+#To run the app directly from console
+runGitHub("Worldhappiness","AnjaliRajagopal","main")

 #App layout-World happiness Analysis
 ![Capturehappiness](https://user-images.githubusercontent.com/81853539/114745340-d61a7480-9d4e-11eb-8151-fc14389739a4.PNG)